moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 INSTRUCTIONS 📝
-In order to run it throw it on the Desktop.
+In order to run it, grab the NonSteamLaunchers.sh file and throw it on the Desktop.

 Please right click and go to properties > permissions and check mark "Is Executable".
-Double Click it now and it should run.
+Double Click it and it should run.